top of page

 To manage gestational diabetes, women are advised to make dietary adjustments, maintain regular physical activity, and monitor blood sugar levels.
 In some cases, insulin therapy may be required to ensure healthy blood sugar levels for both mother and baby.
 Research shows that managing blood sugar significantly reduces the risk of complications for both.

-Preeclampsia is a serious pregnancy complication characterised by high blood pressure and signs of kidney damage, affecting about 5-8% of pregnancies.
+Preeclampsia is a serious pregnancy complication characterized by high blood pressure and signs of kidney damage.
+It affects about 5-8% of pregnancies.
 Common symptoms include swelling, sudden weight gain, and severe headaches.

 The only definitive cure for preeclampsia is the delivery of the baby.
 Management usually involves closely monitoring the woman's blood pressure, using medications to lower it, and sometimes opting for early delivery if the condition worsens.
 Monitoring is vital; untreated preeclampsia can lead to serious health risks for both mother and child.